htrgouvea/research/_posts/2019-03-12-hfbr19-prog-write-up.md

 ![Image](/images/publications/ctf-hfbr/timeout.png)

-Interacting a little more with this service, we can see the following behaviors, sending the value A, we receive the following response:
+Doing some tests in this service, we can see the following behaviors, sending the value A, we receive this response:

 ![Image](/images/publications/ctf-hfbr/send-A.png)